mediamonks/fast-image-sequence/README.md

 ### progress

-This is a getter-and-setter method that retrieves or sets the image sequence's current progress (0-1).
+This getter-and-setter method retrieves or sets the image sequence's current progress (0-1).

 ```typescript
 // Get the progress